 Age, illness, and trauma to the eye are some of the causes of corneal issues that can affect your daily functioning.
 If your doctor determines that your vision impairment is due to a cornea problem, you may be a candidate for a total or partial cornea transplant.

-The doctors at Eye Group of Mississippi are offering a cutting-edge technique known as DSAEK and DMAEK to our patients with specific corneal transplant needs.
+The doctors at Eye Group of Mississippi are offering a cutting-edge technique known as DSAEK and DMEK to our patients with specific corneal transplant needs.
 DSAEK, short for Descemet’s Stripping Automated Endothelial Keratoplasty, allows surgeons to target the specific cause of vision loss—cloudy cornea.
+Descemets Membrane Automated Endothelial Keratoplasty (DMEK) is the newest corneal transplant.
+Similar to DSAEK, only the damaged cell layer is replaced; however, with DMEK, the donor tissue used is only one cell layer in thickness.
+The thinner donor tissue is to provide even better vision post-operatively.
+Dr. Moore is the only surgeon in Mississippi to be fellowship trained in this procedure

 William C. Ashford, M.D. and Lee Moore, M.D. are two of the few Ophthalmologists in the area performing Corneal Transplants.
 The corneal transplant surgery is performed in our own single specialty surgery center located in the suite next door to our clinic.